ibm-cloud-docs/containers/cs_cli_install.md

    ```
    {: screen}

-5. Run Kubernetes API requests against your cluster by using the IAM ID token that you retrieved earlier.
+6. Run Kubernetes API requests against your cluster by using the IAM ID token that you retrieved earlier.
 For example, list the Kubernetes version that runs in your cluster.

-   If you enabled SSL certificate verification, make sure to disable this feature.
+   If you enabled SSL certificate verification in your API test framework, make sure to disable this feature.
    {: tip}

    ```